ozoidemi/ePaper_guest_dashboard/README.md

 ```

 If you're running ESPHome as a Home Assistant add-on, open a terminal (*Settings → Add-ons → Advanced SSH & Web Terminal*) and run these there.

-You only need to do this once.
-Subsequent device updates don't require reinstalling.

 ### Add canvas_struct.h